 FOR IMMEDIATE RELEASE

-NEW YORK, April 5, 2019—Last night Andrew Roberts was honored by The New Criterion with the seventh Edmund Burke Award for Service to Culture and Society at a gala dinner at the Metropolitan Club in New York City.
+NEW YORK, April 26, 2018—Last night Victor Davis Hanson was honored by The New Criterion with the sixth Edmund Burke Award for Service to Culture and Society at a gala dinner at the Metropolitan Club in New York City.
 The Edmund Burke Award honors individuals who have made conspicuous contributions to the defense of civilization.
-Professor Roberts’s continuous, insightful study of the major figures in Western history makes him a worthy recipient of the seventh Edmund Burke Award.
+Through his exemplary career as a scholar and writer, Victor Davis Hanson has embodied the spirit of this award, asserting the critical importance of the liberty we cherish in the West.
+His insight and candor make him an invaluable voice in the ongoing struggle for civilization.

 The gala dinner benefited The New Criterion, an influential monthly review of the arts and intellectual life, and the award, which was first presented to Dr. Henry Kissinger in 2012, gives homage to the inspiration provided by Edmund Burke, the eighteenth-century political philosopher.
-Previous honorees have also included Donald Kagan (2014), Charles Murray (2015), Ayaan Hirsi Ali (2016), Philippe de Montebello (2017), and Victor Davis Hanson (2018).
-Supporters of the 2018 gala included Henry & Nancy Kissinger, The Blavatnik Family Foundation, Heather Higgins, Virginia James, Thomas D. Klingenstein, The Gilder Foundation, and The Hertog Foundation.
+Previous honorees have also included Donald Kagan (2014), Charles Murray (2015), Ayaan Hirsi Ali (2016), and Philippe de Montebello (2017).
+Supporters of the 2018 gala included Henry & Nancy Kissinger, The Blavatnik Family Foundation, Heather Higgins, Virginia James, and Thomas D. Klingenstein.

-Since its inception, the magazine has been home to many of the finest minds in culture, including Donald Kagan, Mark Steyn, Theodore Dalrymple, Denis Donoghue, William F. Buckley Jr., Joseph Rago, and Andrew C. McCarthy.
+Since its inception, the magazine has been home to many of the finest minds in culture, including Donald Kagan, Mark Steyn, Andrew Roberts, Theodore Dalrymple, Denis Donoghue, William F. Buckley Jr., and Andrew C. McCarthy.

 The Times Literary Supplement has said “The New Criterion is probably more consistently worth reading than any other magazine in English.”
 The Wall Street Journal added that “it operates as a refuge for a civilizing element in short supply in contemporary America: honest criticism” and calls The New Criterion “the best art magazine and a provocative force in other cultural areas.”